STETRA Lighting

 Task Lighting – pendants above kitchen island

 • Seek Professional Advice if Needed: While this article provides a basic understanding of calculating lighting requirements, complex projects or specialized spaces may benefit from professional lighting design consultation.
-Lighting designers can provide expert guidance, recommend suitable fixtures, and create detailed lighting plans that meet your specific needs.
-At Stetra Lighting, we are delighted to offer our expertise in lighting design, photometric plans, and everything required to ensure exceptional lighting solutions for your needs.

 Calculating lighting requirements for a given space involves considering factors such as the purpose of the space, required illumination levels, reflectance, uniformity, glare, and lighting technology.
 By following the steps outlined in this article, you can accurately determine the number of fixtures and achieve optimal lighting for any space.
 Remember to consider the layout, placement, and energy efficiency aspects to create a visually appealing and functional lighting design.